- Public Benefit Corporation Documents

 Duties of the CCL Area Representatives

-- Resource person to other members in the region
+- Resource person to members in the region

-- Convenor of one regional meeting per semester
+- Convener of one regional meeting per semester

 - Gathers information and news from the region

 - Surveys area on specific issues when necessary, discusses new issues, opportunities, etc.